A generalization of formal multiple zeta values related to multiple Eisenstein series and multiple q-zeta values: Introduction

-also span the space $\nonformal$, since these elements are essentially equal to the bi-brackets (studied in \cite{ba}, \cite{bk}).
-The elements in \eqref{gen series partitions intro} are evidently invariant under conjugation of partitions.
-The exact translation of this invariance into the spanning set of $\nonformal$ consisting of the Schlesinger-Zudilin multiple $q$-zeta values is \eqref{SZ tau invariance intro}. \begin{con*} All algebraic relations in $\nonformal$ are a consequence of the stuffle product formula \eqref{SZ stuffle intro} and the $\tau$-invariance \eqref{SZ tau invariance intro} of the Schlesinger-Zudilin multiple $q$-zeta values. \end{con*} This conjecture was first stated by Bachmann in the context of bi-brackets. \\ On easily verifies that the $\tau$-invariance in \eqref{SZ tau invariance intro} is homogeneous in weight, but the stuffle product in \eqref{SZ stuffle intro} is not.
-Whenever there is an entry $s_i=0$ in one of the factors, then the stuffle product produces terms of lower weight.
+\begin{con*} All algebraic relations in $\nonformal$ are a consequence of the stuffle product formula \eqref{SZ stuffle intro} and the $\tau$-invariance \eqref{SZ tau invariance intro} of the Schlesinger-Zudilin multiple $q$-zeta values. \end{con*} This conjecture was first stated by Bachmann in the context of bi-brackets.
+One easily verifies that the $\tau$-invariance in \eqref{SZ tau invariance intro} is homogeneous in weight, but the stuffle product in \eqref{SZ stuffle intro} is not.
 In analogy to the multiple zeta values and to apply similar techniques as in Racinet's approach to formal multiple zeta values, we are more interested in weight-homogeneous relations.
 Precisely, we want to replace the stuffle product of the Schlesinger-Zudilin multiple $q$-zeta values with the associated weight-graded product.
-This is our motivation to introduce the algebra $\formal$.
 In \cite{bu2}, a spanning set of $\nonformal$ is constructed, which indeed satisfies the associated weight-graded product and the $\tau$-invariance of the Schlesinger-Zudilin multiple $q$-zeta values.
 The elements of this spanning set are called \emph{balanced multiple $q$-zeta values}.

 \\ Another family of objects related to multiple zeta values are the \emph{multiple Eisenstein series} introduced in \cite{gkz}.
-For integers $k_1\geq3, k_2,\ldots,k_d\geq2$ those are given by
+For integers $k_1\geq3, k_2,\ldots,k_d\geq2$ these are given by

 Here we set $m_1z+n_1\succ m_2z+n_2$ if $m_1>m_2$ or $(m_1=m_2 \wedge n_1>n_2)$.
 Every multiple Eisenstein series $\mathbb{G}_{k_1,\ldots,k_d}(z)$ possesses a Fourier expansion, where the constant term is exactly the multiple zeta value $\zeta(k_1,\ldots,k_d)$.
 More precisely, the building blocks of the Fourier expansion are multiple zeta values and so-called \emph{brackets} studied in \cite{bk2}.
-The brackets are contained in $\nonformal$, thus with the identification $q=e^{2\pi i z}$ we have
+The brackets are contained in $\nonformal$; thus with the identification $q=e^{2\pi i z}$ we have